javascript-condicional-ternario

 console.log(message); // Result: You are of legal age

-However, using a ternary conditional, we can simplify this code in a more compact form.
+However, using a ternary conditional, we can simplify this code into a more compact form.

 const age = 18;